Ernest Burgess

-Ernest Watson Burgess (May 16, 1886 – December 27, 1966) was a Canadian-American urban sociologist born in Tilbury, Ontario.
+Ernest Watson Burgess (May 16, 1886 – December 27, 1966) was a Canadian-American urban sociologist who was professor at the University of Chicago.
+He was the 24th President of the American Sociological Association (ASA).

+Early life

+He was born in born in Tilbury, Ontario.

 He was educated at Kingfisher College in Oklahoma and continued graduate studies in sociology at the University of Chicago.
 In 1916, he returned to the University of Chicago, as a faculty member.
 Burgess was hired as an urban sociologist at the University of Chicago.
-Burgess also served as the 24th President of the American Sociological Association (ASA).

 Scholarly work

 Burgess conducted influential work in a number of areas.

 Introductory sociology textbook

-Five years after his arrival as a professor at the University of a Chicago in 1921, Ernest Burgess would publish one of his most celebrated works.
+Five years after his arrival as a professor at the university of Chicago in 1921, Ernest Burgess would publish one of his most celebrated works.
 He collaborated with sociologist Robert Park to write a textbook called Introduction to the Science of Sociology (Park & Burgess, 1921).
 This was one of the most influential sociology texts ever written.
 Many people at the time referred to this book as the "Bible of Sociology".
 This book represented the observation and reflection of men who have seen life from very different points of view.
 The book discussed many topics such as the history of sociology, human nature, investigating problems, social interaction, competition, conflicts, assimilation and more.

 Overturning the arguments of a still ascendant eugenics movement, Burgess and Park argued that social disorganization, not heredity, is the cause of disease, crime and other characteristics of slum life.
 As the passage of successive waves of immigrants through such districts demonstrated, it is the slum area itself, and not the particular group living there, with which social pathologies are associated.

-Introduction to the Science of Sociology was so well organized and comprehensive that most graduate students taught by University of Chicago alumni were required to read it.
+Introduction to the Science of Sociology was so well organized and comprehensive that most graduate students, taught by University of Chicago alumni, were required to read it.
 This book was so informative that it was still being used decades after the death of Ernest Burgess.